coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <p align="center">
  <img src="{{ "/assets/images/Conv2d_0p_1s_3inCh.gif" | relative_url }}" style="border:solid; color:gray" width="600">
-<br>Figure 2 Illustration of Conv2d with 3 input channels and 1 output channel in the case of unit stride and no padding.
+<br>Figure 2 Illustration of a Conv2d with 3 channels of 5x5 input, 1 channel 3x3 output, unit stride and no padding.
 </p>

 <h4>1.3.
 Multiple feature channel Conv2d with non-unit stride and padding  </h4>
 <p>The situation gets a little more complex when both non-unit stride and padding are involved in convolution.
 However, the analysis is still the same.
 Let’s continue to use the example in Section 1.2, but with stride=2 and padding=1.
 There are two changes in this case:</p>

 <ul>